-AUSiMED Fellows Hall of Fame
+AUSiMED Fellows

-To date, AUSiMED has provided eight Fellowships for future leaders in Israeli medicine at Australian hospitals and research institutions.
+To date, AUSiMED has provided 12 Fellowships for future leaders in Israeli medicine at Australian hospitals and research institutions.
 All of our Fellows have entered senior roles at their home institutions soon after returning to Israel and all are making major contributions to healthcare and medical research in Israel.

 Dr Saar Hashavya